neuland/micro-frontends/README.md

 ## Additional Resources
 - [Slides: Micro Frontends by Michael Geers - JSUnconf.eu 2017](https://speakerdeck.com/naltatis/micro-frontends-building-a-modern-webapp-with-multiple-teams)
-- Tractors are purchasable at [manufactum.com](https://www.manufactum.com/).
-The site is developed by two teams using the here described techniques.
+- Tractors are purchasable at [manufactum.com](https://www.manufactum.com/) :)<br>_This store is developed by two teams using the here described techniques._

 ---